Undergraduate Research Opportunities

 Who can apply?

 Eligible to apply are all motivated undergraduate students during their Bachelor studies in an MtL related field.
-There is one application round each year which starts in September and ends on December 1st.
-The internship will take place in the following year during the months of June and November.
+There is one application round each year.
+This year it started in November and will end on December 31st.
+The internship will take place in the following year 2023 during the months of June and November.

 The internship can be performed within the months of June – November.
 You will determine the exact dates of your 10-week internship within this time frame.
 Please indicate your availability on the application portal.